 “It makes sense that the spins would accelerate and then fall back as the song settled into regular rotation,” Sprague says.

-WVHT Norfolk, Va., PD/MD Paul McCoy likewise understands the chart fluctuations of "Boyfriend."
-"I think that the spin decreases were a little misleading.
-Many stations powered it early to ride the 'Bieber buzz.'
+WVHT (Hot 100.5) Norfolk, Va., PD Paul McCoy likewise understands the chart fluctuations of “Boyfriend.”
+“I think that the spin decreases were a little misleading.
+Many stations powered it early to ride the ‘Bieber buzz.’
 Sales continue to be very strong here in Norfolk.
-This is one of those times where you kind of have to go with your gut."
+This is one of those times where you kind of have to go with your gut.”

-Rhythmic PDs concur. "('Boyfriend') has been top five every week, females 18-34, in our research since our first test," says WKHT Knoxville, Tenn., PD Darren Stephens.
-"It's currently No. 2.
-The recent announcement of Bieber's concert in Nashville hasn't hurt, either.
+Rhythmic PDs concur. “(‘Boyfriend’) has been top five every week, females 18-34, in our research since our first test,” says WKHT (Hot 104.5) Knoxville, Tenn., PD Darren Stephens.
+“It’s currently No. 2.
+The recent announcement of the Bieber concert in Nashville hasn’t hurt, either.